What to do on La Graciosa: beaches, hikes, and ferry travel

 Where to stay in La Graciosa?

-At the moment, there are no hotels or resorts on La Graciosa.
+La Graciosa has no large hotels or resort complexes.
 Remember, locals opposed them to preserve the island’s authenticity.
 However, most accommodations are offered by locals: white houses or apartments in Caleta de Sebo or Pedro Barba.
 I think that’s what makes the experience even more immersive!
 If you want to disconnect, this is the time.
 For my part, even in just one day, I felt truly refreshed in a natural, exceptional setting.

 Here are a few options to consider based on your budget: